heikkilevanto/beertracker/manual.md

 #### Wine and Booze
-This shows all the "beers" that have a special brewery that starts with "Wine" or "Booze" and a comma, for example "Wine, Red" or "Booze, Vodka".
+This shows all the "beers" that have a special brewery that starts with "Wine" or "Booze" and a comma, for example `Wine, Red` or `Booze, Whisky`.
 Otherwise this is much like the beer list.

 #### Restaurant